Reference

 - Default

 - Failure to meet the repayment terms of an MCA agreement.
-Can trigger additional fees, legal action, or UCC lien enforcement.
+Can trigger additional fees, legal action, UCC lien enforcement, and in some states a confession of judgment filing.
 Learn more →

 - Double Dipping

 - When an MCA provider takes two payments in a single day, either intentionally or due to a processing error.
+Also refers to when a refinancing MCA rolls the old balance (plus new fees) into a new advance, causing the business to pay fees twice.
 Learn more →

 F